-Professor Simon Gilbody founded and directs the Mental Health and Addictions Research Group (MHARG) at the University of York’s Department of Health Sciences, and holds a joint appointment with the Hull York Medical School (HYMS), where he is a member of the Centre for Health and Population Sciences.
+Professor Simon Gilbody is Director of the Mental Health & Addictions Research Group (MHARG) at the University of York, and holds a Joint appointment with the Hull York Medical School (HYMS), where he is a member of the Centre for Health and Population Sciences.

 Simon’s work takes a population - and primary care approach - to common mental health problems such as depression and severe mental health problems such as schizophrenia and bipolar disorder.

 Simon leads research in the following topic areas: